 - Crashes at level or rail crossing

-- Collisions into vulnerable road users like bicyclists or pedestrians
+- Collisions into vulnerable road users like bicyclists, motorcyclists, or pedestrians

 Below you’ll find a list of the most dangerous intersections in Baltimore based on the number of car accidents each year.